Last Updated on June 29, 2022 by Rebecca Huff

 Hot, fresh bagels straight from the oven are absolutely delicious when toasted and slathered with cream cheese, then sprinkled with chives.
 If you want you could sprinkle a little more everything bagel seasoning on top.

 Prep time for bagels is about 15 minutes, but remember you need to let them rise, then shape, boil, and bake, so the total time is between 2-3 hours.
-Just keep in mind that you aren't actively working the entire time.
-The first time you make them may take a bit longer, but after that you'll see how it works and move through the steps quickly.
+Just keep in mind that you aren’t actively working the entire time.
+During the rise time and cook time, you can sit down and put your feet up.
+The first time you make them may take a bit longer, but after that you’ll see how it works and move through the steps quickly.

 Homemade Everything Bagels